ander2/estropadak-go-parser/Readme.md

 # Estropadak Go Parser

-Simple Euskolabel liga estropada parser built to learn and test Go lang.
+Simple estropada parser (Euskolabel, Euskotrenm, ARC1 and ARC2) built to learn and test Go lang.

 ## Current usage

-Just parses from Stdin an HTML containing a result file's content and returns the final classification.
+Currently it just parses an HTML from Stdin containing a result file content and returns the final classification as text table.

 ```
 $ cat html/zarautz_act_2023_1.html | go run .